Skip to content

 Who Pays for Owner’s Title Insurance?

 To reiterate: There are two basic types of title insurance in California — the lender’s and the owner’s policy.
-Home buyers using mortgage loans are usually required to pay for the lender’s title insurance.
+Home buyers using mortgage loans usually have to pay for the lender’s title insurance as well.
 It’s one of the closing costs.

-Unlike homeowners insurance, which is paid monthly for as long as you hold the policy, the title insurance premium is a one-time fee that’s payable at closing.
+Unlike homeowners insurance, which is paid monthly for as long as you hold the policy, the title insurance premium consists of a one-time fee that’s payable at closing.
+You pay it once, and you’re done.

-As for who pays title insurance, this can vary.
+As for who pays title insurance, this can vary by location.
 Certain customs have arisen in the northern and southern parts of the state.
 But even those customs can vary.

 To quote the California Department of Insurance again: